wildfly-security/elytron-web/undertow/src/test/resources/tls/Readme.txt

 ca.truststore - Contains the self signed certificate of the certificate authority. scarab.keystore - Contains an alias 'scarab' ladybird.keystore - Contains and alias 'ladybird'

+The keystore 'tiger.keystore' can be used in tests where only beetles are valid.